GodotHub/runtime_console/README_en.md

 **C# scripts** should inherit from any `Godot` type and implement the `IParameterParser` interface.

-> 💡 Note: All parser scripts must be placed in the `LogAndCommandWindow/CommandComponent/ParameterParser` directory.
+> 💡 Note: All parser scripts must be placed in the plugin configuration ` ParameterParserPath ` directory (the default is ` LogAndCommandWindow CommandComponent/ParameterParser `).
 > Parsers will be loaded automatically — no manual registration required.
+> You can edit the plugin configuration file (`Config/config.tres`) to change the default directory

 ## Creating a Custom Console Window